 Front of Hogarth's House.
 Photograph: Katri Salonen

 12 noon - 5pm, Tuesday to Sunday.
 Closed Mondays except Bank Holiday Mondays.
-Closed Christmas Day, Boxing Day, Good Friday and Easter Sunday.
+Closed Christmas Eve, Christmas Day, Boxing Day, New Year's Day, Good Friday and Easter Sunday.

 Hogarth Lane, Great West Road, London.
 W4 2QN.